How Income and Salary Affect Your Credit Score

 New Credit

-If you’ve recently opened several new lines of credits, or had a bunch of different hard credit pulls from applying for credit, this could negatively impact your credit.
-This is because it can suggest to lenders you’re desperate for funds and thus a potentially higher risk.
+If you’ve recently opened several new lines of credits or had a bunch of different hard vs. soft credit pulls from applying for credit, this could negatively impact your credit.
+This is because it can suggest to lenders you’re in need of funds and thus a potentially higher risk.
 New credit accounts for 10% of your FICO Score.

 Recommended: Does Applying For a Credit Card Hurt Your Credit Score?